dylanops/docker-odoo/README.md

-# Odoo 15
+# Odoo 16

-The repository support run odoo 16 in docker amd, arm.
+The repository support run odoo 16 in docker on Arm architecture such as Mackbook M1/M2

 ## How to run?